ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 Note that the handler function is now using `exports.twitterService`.

-Back to our test, we can now mock the `twitterService` easily and verify that the number 1000 is used, which was the original unit test goal in this post:
+Back to our test, we can now mock the `twitterService` easily and verify that the number 1000 is used, which was the original goal of this post:

 ```javascript
 const lambda = require('./lambda')